Resonant instabilities mediated by drag and electrostatic interactions in laboratory and astrophysical dusty plasmas: Resonant instabilities

 As in the case of the two-stream instability and unlike the standard RDI treatment, the dust affects the fluid but the fluid does not affect the dust at lowest order.
 We note that the dust sector has a zero eigenvalue (at lowest order), and that the ion sector has a zero eigenvalue under the condition:

 For $A_W=1$, this is precisely Wang et. al.'s resonance condition.
 We therefore expect to be able to treat their instability as analogous to an RDI and calculate its growth rate perturbatively.
 The relevant modes are longitudinal, so we drop to one dimension.
-We also take $T_0\rightarrow T_0^T,\ T_1\rightarrow T_1 ^T$, in order to match the upper triangular form of Squire and Hopkins.
+We also take $T_0\rightarrow T_0^T,\ T_1\rightarrow T_1 ^T$, in order to match the upper triangular form of SH.

 Recall that:

 Substituting in numbers and solving equation \ref{equ:resonanceWang} for resonant wavenumber $k_r$, this gives